om-prerna/springboot-quick-start/README.md

 MySQL
 JDK

-Create database in MysQL named "topics"
+Create database in MysQL named "topics".
 Run the app

 Test the REST APIs for CRUD operations: